muratk5n/thirdwave/en/README.md

 Asia has huge landmass compared to Europe..
 US/Canada are far from the West direction, but if RU becomes Asia/Pacific oriented, both sides can go on bickering over there..
 Could be good for my native hood;
-Just get the f--k outa here and do your shit elsewhere
+Just get the f--k out, do your shit elsewhere

 [[-]](https://pbs.twimg.com/media/FNHXrneXMAA--B0?format=png&name=small)